Getting to Gaia Sagrada

 Travel to Cuenca, Ecuador, South America

 No problem if your passport is brand new, but if it’s old, make SURE your passport has at least 6 months or more left on it before the expiration date or you cannot board the plane!

 It’s better to book your flight for the next day, or late in the afternoon or evening so you have time to get to your international flight without leaving early in the morning or rushing.
 The retreat officially ends at lunchtime, so book your flight later in the day so you don’t miss out!

-In order to enter Ecuador from many countries, it is required that you have a round trip ticket or at least a bus ticket leaving Ecuador.
-If you book with Jet Blue Airlines and some other airlines, you can get a refundable or changeable round trip ticket so you don’t lose your money if you plan on continuing to travel in Ecuador or are not sure when you are going to leave Ecuador.
+In order to enter Ecuador from many countries, it is required that you have a round trip or exit ticket out of the country to board your flight.
+You can get a refundable or changeable round trip ticket so you don’t lose your money if you plan on continuing to travel in Ecuador or are not sure when you are going to leave Ecuador.
 However, you will not be allowed to board the plane if you do not have a round trip ticket.